trumhemcut/devops/README.md

 ### Provisioning everything up by docker-compose
 ```
+$ git clone https://github.com/trumhemcut/devops.git && cd devops
 $ docker-compose up --build
 ```
-After you run the above command, Docker will provision following containers:
+It may take sometimes depending on the network connection to pull images & build the containers.
+If everything is ok, Docker will provision the following containers:
 - **nt-openldap**: An open LDAP server with some default credentials for you to use.
 - **nt-ldapadmin**: A webserver connects to LDAP to be easily manage the LDAP server such as creating new account, update password, etc...
 - **nt-gitlab**: A standalone Gitlab server connected to the LDAP server & ready to use.